nasa/openmct/docs/src/design/proposals/Registration.md

   to expose other (potentially wildly different) means of extension.
   Usage of `Provider`s is _encouraged_ to promote ubiquitous extensibility, but no limitation is exposed.
+* Plugins (and even whole applications, e.g. `MCT`) can be unit tested, in the same style as individual extensions.
 * By moving everything into classes which accept dependencies, a degree of inflexibility is removed from the architecture.
 In principle, it should be possible to run multiple instances of `MCT` (with